dylanbarrett-analytics/nba-2024-2025-slumps-and-recoveries/README.md

 ## **Project Goals**

 1. Define what a slump is.
+> How exactly does a player "trigger" a slump?
 2. Define what a recovery is.
+> How exactly does a player "trigger" a recovery?
 3. Find out how long it takes players to recover from slumps.
 > Who recovered fastest?
 4. Compare shot volume during slumps vs recoveries.